jamenlyndon/betashares-search/README.md

 # Betashares search (code test)
 Hello and welcome to my code test submission for the position as a Lead Web Developer with Betashares!

-## Requirements
-If you have the appropriate access, you can [view the requirements here](https://betashares.notion.site/Lead-Web-Developer-coding-test-1b9abb64f4128009918ff980c5438b00).
+If you have the appropriate access, you can [view the test specification here](https://betashares.notion.site/Lead-Web-Developer-coding-test-1b9abb64f4128009918ff980c5438b00).

-For the most part these requirements made sense and I was able to follow them without issue.
+For the most part the specification made sense and I was able to develop this without issue.

 One thing to note is that I set this up based on the presumption that when you query the Search API with an empty `search_text` parameter, it returns _"popular / commonly searched"_ results (no endpoint was specified for this in the provided documentation).